recite/miscitations/README.md

 * How central is the citation to the claims in the paper?

 * Quality of evidence ...
-	* Empirical results vs. not [vs. anecdata vs. think pieces]
+	* Empirical results vs. not [vs. anecdata vs. think pieces] - Was data collected or analyzed
 	* Quality of empirical results
 		* external validity
 		* internal validity